PHILOSOPHY

 A side-effect: the agent gets better at your voice because you keep correcting it.
 Rejections and edits become memory.
 Month six outputs look noticeably more like you than month one.
 That compounding is real; it is a direct gift of the approval gate.

 Share of voice is easy to measure and emotionally satisfying — "your brand appeared in 72% of responses."
-It also does not map to revenue.
-A brand can show up constantly as the fifth option and lose every purchase to the first one mentioned.
+It also does not map to revenue, and it does not tell you whether what the AI said about you was right.
+A brand can show up constantly as the fifth option, described inaccurately, and lose every purchase to the first one mentioned.

-Support tickets rot.
-Founder-led support does not.
-When you email [email protected] today, one of us reads it and replies — not a tier-one rep reading a script.
-That changes when it has to change, but we will keep it this way as long as we can.
+Two things are true at the same time.
+First, when you email [email protected] today, one of us reads it and replies — not a tier-one rep reading a script.
+Founders answer the email.
+We will keep it this way as long as we can.

 SSO, SAML, multi-brand rollout, API access, custom engines, larger scenario pools, agency licensing — all real needs, all reasonable.
 None of them belong on the Starter plan.
 Putting "SSO coming on Pro" checkmarks on a self-serve pricing page is how startups accidentally become Salesforce.